-Park the aircraft in a crosswind position with the wings control bar secured to the horizontal frame member behind the pilot seat or the optional full roll cage with the bungee cords supplied.
+Park the aircraft in a crosswind position with the wings control bar secured to the compression strut with the bungee supplied.
 The wingtip facing the wind should lowered.

 4.8.13 Go Around

 During a situation where a go around is required, normal take off power and procedures should be used and enough airspeed should be built up before raising the nose of the trike for climb out.